pachyderm/docs-content/latest/enterprise/auth/enterprise-server/register-cluster-via-pachctl.md

 ---
 # metadata #
-title: Register a Cluster via Pachctl
+title: Register a Cluster via PachCTL
-description: Learn how to register a pachd cluster to your Enterprise Server using Pachctl.
+description: Learn how to register a pachd cluster to your Enterprise Server using PachCTL.
 date:
 # taxonomy #
 tags: ["enterprise", "deployment", "pachctl"]